 Day 4 – Write Your First Blog

 Here’s where a lot of people shudder.
 Writing a blog isn’t like an assignment.
 Guided by a topic idea, you just need to write what’s in your mind.
 How do you come up with ideas?
-Well, what kind of problems do people in your niche face with?
+Well, what kind of problems do people in your niche face?
 Offer the solution in the form of an article.

 An effective way of looking for ideas is through keyword research.
 With Jaaxy Keyword Tool, all you need to do is type in a “query” related to the niche and see what comes up.
 In a make up niche, for example, I am guessing that some people might want to learn “how to use foundation powder”.